Schwad/Schwad.github.io/_posts/2018-09-06-how-i-got-my-first-pull-request-merged-on-rails-core.markdown

 Open source contributions are terrifying to many - even me.

 I want to tell you how I got here.
-This post will be equal parts personal experiences and concrete steps to meaningfully level up your open-source game __while still being a hard-working developer at your day job__.
+This post will be equal parts personal experiences and concrete steps to meaningfully level up your open-source participation __while still being a hard-working developer at your day job__.

 ## Why contribute?